This is a rich, enchanting pentatonic flute with a mystical voice that plays well in 1 1/2 octaves.

 Playing tip: One needs to keep a soft grin, lift the flute upwards against the lip and tilt to get sound.
 Once you get good sound stop tilting but keep an upwards pressure for a good connection.
 The flute can be tilted as you play to accent and bend notes.

 The End Blown Oriental Flute comes with a protective bag and bindings.
+And because you look marvelous and I am motivated, inside the USA, shipping and handling is included!

 On a personal note, in the first photo, I am sitting in a spot at 317 Washington St. San Francisco in 2016 where in 1887 bamboo from Japan was sent to Florida and helped establish our bamboo groves that make great flutes.